JJ/hoborg/text/text.md

 tin man from the Wizard of Oz.

-"This gimmick Manuel you've got to get us  is like a a rolling teakettle with ears", he told me.
+"This gimmick Manuel you've got to get us  is like a a rolling teakettle with ears," he told me.

 A rolling teakettle with ears
 ------------------------------------